salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 Review the Apple docs for the SDK:<br/>
 <a href="{{ site.baseurl }}/appledoc/index.html" target="_blank">iOS SDK Apple Docs</a>

+##iOS Version

+Use the JB4A iOS SDK with iOS versions 7 or later.

 ## Release History

 #### Version 4.1.0